Learning-to-Defer in Non-Stationary Time Series via Switching State-Space Models: Context-Aware Routing in Non-Stationary Environments

-For scalability, our inference maintains a \emph{factorized} filtering approximation: after each update, we project the belief onto a family in which (conditional on \(z_t\)) the idiosyncratic states are independent across experts and independent of \(\mathbf{g}_t\); see Appendix~\ref{app:cross_covariance} for the corresponding non-factorized update.
-This projection discards posterior cross-covariances, but preserves the mechanism needed under censoring: querying a single expert updates \(\mathbf{g}_t\), which shifts the predictive residual distributions of \emph{all} experts through \(\mathbf{B}_k\).
-The proposition below makes the resulting information transfer criterion explicit.
+\textbf{Information transfer.} For scalability, our inference maintains a \emph{factorized} filtering approximation: conditional on \(z_t\), idiosyncratic states are independent across experts and independent of \(\mathbf{g}_t\).
+The non-factorized update and the cross-covariance it produces are derived in Appendix~\ref{app:cross_covariance}; the factorized form preserves the mechanism that matters here.

 \begin{restatable}[Information transfer under a shared factor]{proposition}{propinfo} Fix \(t\) and \(z_t=m\), and let \(\mathcal{G}_t\coloneqq \sigma(\mathcal{F}_t,I_t,z_t=m)\).
 Let \(j\neq I_t\) and let \((e_{t,j}^{\mathrm{pred}},e_{t,I_t}^{\mathrm{pred}})\) denote the one-step-ahead predictive residuals under \(p(e_{t,\cdot}\mid \mathcal{F}_t,z_t=m)\).
 Assume that this predictive pair is jointly Gaussian conditional on \(\mathcal{G}_t\) and that \(\mathrm{Cov}(e_{t,I_t}^{\mathrm{pred}}\mid \mathcal{G}_t)\) is non-singular (e.g., \(\mathbf{R}_{m,I_t}\succ \mathbf{0}\)).
 Then